ColoradoSchoolOfMines/ACM-Guide-list/computer_science/TurboGears.md

           $ cp development.ini.sample development.ini
           $ gearbox setup-app

-   4. Serve the application:
+   4. Now you can serve the application:

           $ gearbox serve --reload --debug

-   5. Go to your web browser and navigate to `localhost:8080` to view the website.
+   5. To view the application, go to your web browser and navigate to `localhost:8080` to view the website.